 - 12 grams of net carbs.

 Alas, corn tortillas are not keto.
 While this may seem like the average amount of carbs that will fit into your 20 grams daily norm, you need to avoid these carbs.
 The point is that these are carbohydrates from corn grains.
-They are all starchy, raising blood insulin levels, disrupting ketosis, and leading to hunger spikes.
+They are all starchy, raising blood insulin levels, disrupting ketosis, and leading to hunger spikes and various food cravings.

 Are Wheat Tortillas Keto?